LovelyBuggies/Uppaal_GearControlSystem/ex1/README.md

 ## Major Difficulties

-In this experiment, the major difficulties turns out the punctuation chosen.
-Question marks and exclamation marks is easy to confuse.
-Question marks used to represents "signaling", exclamations mean "receiving" on the contrary.
+In this experiment, the major difficulties turn out that the punctuations choice.
+Question marks and exclamation marks are easy to confuse.
+Question marks used to represents "signaling", while exclamations mean "receiving" on the contrary.
 We need to think about the model meaning and choose the correct marks.

-Another challenge is the declaration file implementation.
+Another challenge is the declaration files implementation.
 Take care of grammar usage, otherwise you won't run a simulation successfully.

 ## Files

-The beverage.xml and user.xml contains implementations of beverage machine system and light control system, more info please refer to pdf file.
+The beverage.xml and user.xml contain implementations of beverage machine system and light control system, more info please refer to pdf file.